Differences Between Paying vs. Disputing Tickets

 Seniors may pay speeding ticket online, in person, by mail or by phone, depending on the states in which they reside.
 To pay speeding ticket fines online, senior drivers can visit the online payment site for their local department of motor vehicle (DMV) and enter their information as prompted by the online payment system.
 Seniors may also visit their municipal courts in person with the total ticket payment to resolve their tickets.
 Additionally, a traffic ticket typically holds information about the court or department responsible for accepting ticket payment.
 Therefore, seniors can mail their ticket payment to their local courts as instructed by their tickets or call the court using the number provided in order to pay their fines.
 Information explaining how to pay a speeding ticket should be printed on the tickets and may differ depending on the traffic offense committed and the state’s payment guidelines.
 Some drivers may not have the option to pay for a traffic ticket online due to their offense.
 However, paying it online can save a senior’s time and energy.

-Traffic Tickets and Driving Records
+About Traffic Tickets and Driving Records

 Senior traffic violations are recorded in state driving records.
 The number of traffic tickets drivers receive will be tracked by each state’s DMV.
 Each state has different periods of time for which tickets remain on driving records and affect driving privileges.